danielduberg/irob_assignment_1/README.md

 * ROS __Melodic__
 * Python
   * Version 2.7
-  * Default with Ubuntu 18.04
+  * Default with ROS Melodic

 If you are interested you can read more [here](http://www.ros.org/reps/rep-0003.html).